 Living with Anchor

-Watch our video to find out a bit more about lfe specifically in an Anchor care home.
+Watch our video to find out a bit more about life specifically in an Anchor care home.

 Social activities play an important role in care homes.
 Before you chose a care home for yourself or a loved one, you should ask about the type of activities available – keeping up your favourite hobbies or pastimes can help you to stay active and socialise with fellow residents.

-Each Anchor care home has an Activities Co-ordinator whose main role is to find out what residents would like to do and then organise daily activities within the home and local community.
+Each Anchor care home has an activities programme, staff work hard to find out what residents would like to do and then organise daily activities within the home and local community.
 These can range from fitness classes, quizzes and craft sessions to day trips, themed restaurant evenings and performances from entertainers.
 Find out more about how we offer residents a fulfilling life in our homes.

 Health and social care services